mark-shumskiy/Four-Fisherman/README.md

 ### Dataset 1: King County Ambient Stream Monitoring Program 2007
   1. We found this data online from [King County](https://www.kingcounty.gov/~/media/services/environment/watersheds/streams-data/StreamTrendSummary2007.ashx?la=en)

+  2. The data was collected by the King County Watersheds and Rivers Data Collection team.
+The data shows trends in water quality from 1971-2007 in King County rivers and         streams, measuring parameters such as ammonia concentration, pH level, disolved oxygen (DO) content, water temperature, etc.

+ 3. There are 64 observations (rows) in the dataset.

+ 4. There are 16 features (columns) in the dataset.

+ 5. The data in this dataset can partially answer our last question.
+While it doesn't include information on food borne illnesses contracted in Seattle, it does include data on     water quality in areas where people would fish.
+We could use this as a starting point to further answer the question.

 ### Dataset 2: Summary Report of the 2018 COmmerical Fishery for Razor Clams
   1. We found this data online from the Washington Department of Fish and Wildlife and we are specifically looking at [Table 5](https://wdfw.wa.gov/sites/default/files/publications/02115/wdfw02115.pdf).